isomerpages/nlb-biblioasia/_oct-2007/Indian Migration into Malaya and Singapore During the British Period.md

 Archaeological and epigraphic evidences, such as Hindu/ Buddhist structures, Indian-styled objects and inscriptions in early Indian scripts, indicate the presence of Indian mercantile communities in several parts of early Southeast Asia.
 Indian traders tended to settle in areas, which were used as entrepots of trade, such as Kedah and Province Wellesley.

-During this period of Hindu/Buddhist infl uence, which lasted till AD 1511, “Indianised” kingdoms flourished in Southeast Asia (Sandhu, 1969, p.
+During this period of Hindu/Buddhist influence, which lasted till AD 1511, “Indianised” kingdoms flourished in Southeast Asia (Sandhu, 1969, p.
 2).
 Moreover, Indian concepts of kingship and administrative institutions and ceremonies became deeply embedded in the socio-political institutions of some parts of Southeast Asia.

 Indian literary influence in Southeast Asia is evident via the translations of Indian classical works into local literature.
 Wayang kulit, the popular shadow theatre in Indonesia, is based on the adventures of Rama, the divine hero of Ramayana.
 The Hikayat Pandawa, a Malay classic literature, is a translation of Mahabharata.
 Mythological stories from the Puranas and Panchatantra have also been adopted by Malay literature.
 Researchers have noted several instances of Sanskrit words being adopted and adapted in local languages.